 Students who are riding to and from school on transportation provided by the school are required to follow some basic safety rules.
 This applies to school-owned buses as well as any contracted transportation that may be provided.
-The driver has authority to administer the rules (see Transportation Handbook below) and to assign a student to a particular seat or direct the student in any reasonable manner to maintain safety.
-Any student who fails to follow bus regulations will be reported to the school administrator by using a bus discipline slip. \\See Appendices for Bus Guidelines provided by Lamers.
+The driver is responsible for student safety and may assign seating or direct the student in any reasonable manner to maintain that safety.
+The following behaviors are expected of all students: